isovalent/ebpf-docs/docs/linux/concepts/verifier.md

+---
+title: "Verifier - eBPF Docs"
+description: "This page explains the eBPF verifier.
+It explains what the verifier is, why it exists, and what features it has."
+---
 # Verifier

 The verifier is a core component of the BPF subsystem.
 Its main responsibility is to ensure that the BPF program is "safe" to execute.
 It does this by checking the program against a set of rules.
 The verifier also performs some additional tasks, mainly optimizations for which it uses the information gathered during the verification process.